Anson Green Phelps: Death and bequests

 Phelps died at his New York residence, formerly the Coster place, on 30 November 1853 at age 73.
-He left about two million dollar, of which almost seven hundred thousand was his shares in Phelps Dodge & Co.
+He left about two million dollars, of which almost seven hundred thousand was his shares in Phelps Dodge & Co.
 These were purchased by the other partners.
 Just over one million dollars was property in New York, Indiana, Connecticut, Pennsylvania and Missouri.
 His will was contested and there were so many anomalies that his widow, who was the executrix, put it before the courts to sort out.
 It was after her death that the final verdict was given by the court of appeal in 1861.
 Due to a technical issue with the wording of the will, one large bequest of $50,000 to the Liberia College was declared void by the courts.
 However, the family held this bequest to be sacred and the donation stood despite the ruling.

 He was eulogized by a Mrs. Sigourney in writing:

 The cares of commerce and the rush of wealth Swept not away his meekness, nor the time To cultivate all household charities; Nor the answering, conscientious zeal To consecrate a portion of his gains To man's relief and the Redeemer's cause.

 In his will, Phelps left instructions to his heirs in terms that characterized his life:

 I give and bequeath to each of my grand-children, living at my decease, the sum of $5,000, to be paid them as they severally attain the age of 21 years.
 This latter bequest I direct to be accompanied by my executors with this injunction:-That each of my said grand-children shall consider the said bequest as a sacred deposit, committed to their trust, to be invested by each grand-child, and the income derived therefrom to be devoted to spread the gospel, and to promote the Redeemer's kingdom oil earth, hoping and trusting that the God of Heaven will give to each of that wisdom which is from above, and incline them to be faithful stewards, and transmit the same to their descendants, to be sacredly devoted to the same object.

 I know this bequest is absolute and places the amount so given beyond my control; but my earnest hope is that my wish may be regarded as I leave it, an obligation binding simply on their integrity and honor.

 His funeral was at the Presbyterian Church, Mercer Street, New York, where he had been a ruling elder.
 He was buried in his family vault in the New York Marble Cemetery.
 He was later re-interred in the Green-Wood Cemetery in Brooklyn.